EXCLUSIVE-Dutch bank ING ends financing for new oil and gas projects

 By Simon Jessop and Toby Sterling

-LONDON, March 23 (Reuters) - ING Groep NV INGA.AS will no longer finance new oil and gas projects, its energy chief said, one of the first major global banks to commit to such a step in the fight against climate change.
+LONDON, March 23 (Reuters) - ING Groep NV INGA.AS will no longer finance new oil and gas projects, its energy chief said, becoming the biggest bank yet to commit to such a step in the fight against climate change.

 The move by the Dutch financial services firm raises pressure on peers to heed a call by the International Energy Agency (IEA) for a halt to funding for new fossil fuel projects to help cap global warming at no more than 1.5 degrees Celsius.